 Below is a map of all the gluten-free restaurants, bakeries, hotels and supermarkets listed in this article.

-No trip to Austria is complete without trying at least one of the many cakes here, and at Hotel Sacher you can actually try a few gluten free ones.
-So why not take a break from sightseeing and enjoy some nice GF Esterhazyschnitte and a cup of coffee on the terrace of Hotel Sacher.
+No trip to Austria is complete without trying at least one of the many cakes here, and at Café Sacher you can actually try a few gluten free ones.
+So why not take a break from sightseeing and enjoy some nice gluten-free Esterhazyschnitte and a cup of coffee on the terrace of Café Sacher.

 Stop at Café Mozart in the old city for a gluten free version of the Salzburger Nockerl or a delicious mango mascarpone cake.